h-charles/ECCS-3421-Rating-Website/readme.md

 - [x] Base html structure
 - [x] read_data fetch row from data set
 - [x] dom start, accept(), and reject() js functions call for new data
-- [ ] some js to load data into html
+- [x] some js to load data into html
 - [ ] css to make it all look less trash
 - [x] Uninstall python and anaconda from henry's computer, please

 Extra Features

-- [ ] some method of seeing preiousy accepted products
+- [ ] some method of seeing preiousy accepted products and clearing it
 - [ ] image of product from url, maybe url embed?
+- [ ] dark mode, or other customization options
 - [x] other thing